ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 ```

 This will be our final architecture and in each post, we'll work towards that goal.
-The first part is all about getting our nodes up and running with static configuration so they can start talking with each other.
+The first part is all about getting our nodes up and running with static configuration so they can start talking to each other.
 Since we don't want to complicate things, we'll run everything in-memory and see how things work.

 ### Let's Get Started

-This will be our end result at the end of this post.
+This will be our end result file structure at the end of this part.

 ```sh
 .